Beyond the Bakushinskii veto: Regularising linear inverse problems without knowing the noise distribution: The discrepancy principle

 \subsection{A counter example for convergence}

-We now show that the naive use of the discrepancy principle, as implemented in Algorithm 1 (without emergency stop), will yield nonconvergence in $L^2$.
+We now show that a naive use of the discrepancy principle, as implemented in Algorithm 1 without emergency stop, may fail to converge in $L^2$.
 To simplify calculations we pick Gaussian noise and the truncated singular value regularisation and we set $\delta_n^{est}=1/\sqrt{n}$.
 We choose $\mathcal{X}:=l^2(\mathbb{N})$ with the standard basis $\{u_k:=(0,...,0,1,0,...)\}$ and consider the diagonal operator